axelmohnen/a2UI5-generic_search_hlp/README.md

 # app-tools
-The larger apps from demo repository are collected here and will be adjusted to cater to a broader range of use cases. <br>
+The larger apps from demo repository are collected here and can be adjusted to cater to a broader range of use cases. <br>

 Apps:
 * File upload